Judy Justice: Viewership data

-Early projections of Amazon's Judy Justice vs Paramount's Judge Judy reruns
+Early projections of Amazon MGM's Judy Justice vs Paramount's Judge Judy reruns

 It was reported that Judy Justice will be in direct competition with reruns of its predecessor for highest court viewership ratings.
 In early September 2021, veteran syndicated television programming analyst Bill Carroll projected stiff competition from syndicated Judge Judy reruns by CBS, such that will presumably leave Judy Justice defeated by its rival.
 Explaining his rationale, Carroll stated:

 Judge Judy viewers have been conditioned through the years to seeing reruns.
 Some stations would run back-to-back episodes, one new and one rerun.
 The show's look and format was kept so consistent through the years that to many viewers it is timeless.
 If you were to say to most viewers that these are not new shows, they would say, ‘Oh, really?’
 They're almost certain to surpass Judy Justice in viewership although, to be fair, streaming audiences are smaller than most TV shows.

 CBS has additionally reported that the number of stations carrying the reruns are "substantially the same" as when fresh episodes were provided.
 That being said, it was reported that the value of Judy Justice to IMDb TV will be in driving extensive viewership to the service, where those audiences may be exposed to other programs and offerings.
 On the subject, Carroll was quoted as remarking, "For [Amazon], it can't be anything but good.
 For [Sheindlin], it allows her to do what she loves to do."

 It was later revealed on October 25, 2021, from Nielsen ratings data sources, that an estimated 7 million viewers were still tuning into syndicated Judge Judy reruns, a decline of only 11% from May 2021 when the court show was airing new episodes.
 Worthy to note that according to The New York Times, in contrast to traditional syndicated broadcasts, Nielsen ratings are not publicly reported for streaming broadcasts, taking pressure off of streaming entertainers.